M3talen/Bioinformatics-2019/README.md

 # Bioinformatics
 Project assignment for Bioinformatics class at Faculty of Electrical Engineering and Computing, University of Zagreb.

-Authors : Zvonimir Kučiš, Zlatko Verk, Alen Štruklec
+Authors : Zvonimir Kučis, Zlatko Verk, Alen Štruklec

 # Instructions
 Python3.6+ required.